danmayer/deferred-server/README.md

     * possibly having to register the app with deferred-server prior to forwarding posts
   * support spot instances for cheaper backend servers
   * Start to treat lib / code a bit more real and refactor into proper objects opposed to just including modules
-  * use PDF generation view deferred server for the resume project the first real world usage example of deferred_server
   * in the boot process each step needs to be conditional as in it only runs if the result of the command hasn't already been completed
   * Servers need to be associated to users / projects based on instance ID, accounts / project create servers based on AMI IDs
   * improve logging / exception tracking